xwteoh/bingo-scanner-legal/README.md

   # Bingo Scanner Privacy Policy
   Last updated: 8 November 2025

-  Bingo Scanner (“the App”) is operated by Xin Wei Teoh (“we”, “us”).
+  Bingo Scanner (“the App”) is operated by XWT (“we”, “us”).
 This policy explains what information we collect, how we use it, and the choices available to you.